FREQUENTLY ASKED QUESTIONS

 - Shares are £1 each.
 There is a legal maximum of £20,000 per investor and for administrative reasons the Co-op has set a minimum investment of £250.
-You apply by reading the Offer Document and completing the application form at the end of the Document or by downloading the application form from the website.
+The maximum holding of A & B Shares is £20,000.
+You apply by reading the Offer Document and completing the application form at the end of the Document or by downloading the application form.
 Joint applications are not possible.

 EIS Tax Relief on Shares